eegsynth/eegsynth/doc/design.md

 - [launchcontrol.ini](https://github.com/eegsynth/eegsynth/module/launchcontrol/launchcontrol.ini) which is the initialization file setting the parameters and the way it's connected.
 Read more about the ini files [here](inifile.md)
 - [README.md](https://github.com/eegsynth/eegsynth/module/launchcontrol/README.md) which is the explanation of the module in [markdown](https://en.wikipedia.org/wiki/Markdown) format

-Similarly as in modular synthesizers, the EEGsynth works by having several modules interconnected, sending and receiving information between each other.
+As in modular synthesizers, the EEGsynth works by having several modules interconnected, sending and receiving information between each other.
 Similarly as in modular synthesizers, we call this _patching_.
-Read more about how we implement patching [here](patching.md).
+Read more about how we implement patching [here](patching.md), or go [here](module-overview.md) for the module overview.

 _Continue reading: [Python scripts](scripts.md)_